A few small changes to the way we live, can make a huge impact on ocean health.

-Remember to check your local fishing rules and only take what you need.
-Search… “fishing rules”
+Remember to check your local fishing rules and only catch what you need.
+Search…

 #marinelife